Aero Club of India

-The Aero Club of India (ACI) is the apex body of all flying clubs and institutions involved in flight training, and also the national sports federation for air sports in India.
-Legally, it is registered as a non-profit, non-commercial organization.
+The Aero Club of India (ACI) is a non-governmental governing body for air sports in India, recognised as the National Airsport Control representing India by the Fédération Aéronautique Internationale (FAI), since 1950.
+ACI is legally registered as a non-profit, non-commercial organization.

 The ACI was founded in 1927 as the Royal Aero Club of India and Burma Ltd. Prior to India's independence in 1947, the organization had vast regulatory powers including the authority to issue flying licences to pilots and to approve certified flight instructors, and to issue licences for arms and wireless facilities to foreign aviators.
 However, most of these powers were transferred to government agencies after independence.
 The ACI lost nearly all of its regulatory powers after the formation of the Directorate General of Civil Aviation (DGCA).

 History

 The ACI was founded by businessman and hotelier Victor Sassoon as the Royal Aero Club of India and Burma Ltd. (RACIB) on 19 September 1927.
 The club's primary objectives were to create awareness of air sports in the country, and to provide training to people seeking employment in commercial aviation.
-The club was patronized by the British Indian government since its inception with the Viceroy of India and Burma serving as its Patron-in-Chief, the Commander-in-chief of India serving as its President, and the Director General of Posts and Telegraphs serving as the Vice President.
+The club was patronized by the British Indian government since its inception with the viceroy of India and Burma serving as its patron-in-chief, the commander-in-chief of India serving as its president, and the director general of posts and telegraphs serving as the vice president.
 RACIB's constitution was very similar to that of the Royal Aero Club of Great Britain.
 RACIB received affiliation from the Royal Aero Club and the Societe Aviation Internationale.

 RACIB sought to establish flying clubs across the country in order to achieve its founding objectives.
 The first such club, the Delhi Flying Club, was formed in May 1928.
 RACIB subsequently established flying clubs in Karachi (in present-day Pakistan), Allahabad, Calcutta and Bombay.
 RACIB received financial assistance from the government to acquire two Pussmoth aircraft for each flying club.
 The government also assisted in the flying club's financial operations.
 The first flying licence was issued by RACIB to J.R.D.
 Tata in 1929.
 Tata would go on to make India's first commercial flight on 15 October 1932.
 Tata donated the plane used to make the flight to the Aero Club of India in 1985.
 Today, it is displayed, suspended from the ceiling, at the ACI's headquarters at Safdarjung Airport.